areinartz/PI_ContinuumSubtraction/README.md

 ## Usage
 The script can be launched from SCRIPT > Utilities > ContinuumSubtraction.
+It works on images in the linear state, so before stretching.

 1. Select the narrowband and continuum image in the respective view lists
 2. Set a value for Q